sws2apps/sws2apps-docs/organized/docs/onboarding/register-and-login.md

 ### Enter congregation’s encryption code

 Great!
 The next step is entering your congregation’s encryption code.
 That is a code created by elders to ensure the security of the app.
-Please don’t share the code without a direct permission of your elders.
+Please don’t share the code without direct permission from your elders.

 Click on the “Validate” button, and if the code is correct, your account will be created.